What instruments do you teach?

 Can you teach me to play jazz?

 Kind of.
-Not as well as I can teach classical, but I have successfully prepped students for a Conservatory Canada Contemporary Idioms Grade 6 exam.
+Not as well as I can teach classical, but I have successfully prepped students for a Conservatory Canada Contemporary Idioms Level 6 exam.
 This is an alternate stream of examinations where students are expected to be able to play from a lead sheet (melody and chords, but not everything written out) and improvise as part of their exam.
 I do play a lot of chord charts and lead sheets and do plenty of improvising, which are foundational skills for playing jazz, but I mostly play contemporary Christian worship music and pop music this way and not as much jazz.
 I like it and can teach it up to a point, but if you're looking for advanced jazz teacher, I'm afraid you'll need to keep looking.

 What times do you have available?

-What happens if I can't make my lesson time?Rescheduled or makeup lessons will be offered only for the student’s illness, winter snowstorms, or deaths in the family as long as I am notified prior to the beginning of the lesson time.
-You are responsible to book a makeup lesson during available lesson times or scheduled makeup lesson days (see the Calendar), and if you do not do so by the end of the school year, you forfeit your lesson time.
-I may cancel one lesson during the year for illness without penalty or makeup lesson, but if I need to cancel any additional lessons, you will be given the option of either a makeup lesson or a pro-rated individual lesson refund.
+The student or responsible adult will be responsible to book a makeup lesson or inform the teacher that they wish to have a video feedback lesson.
+If they do not do so by the end of the contract, they forfeit their lesson time.
+The teacher may cancel one lesson during the contract for illness without penalty or makeup lesson, and should the teacher need to cancel any additional lessons, the student or responsible adult will be given the option of a makeup lesson, a video feedback lesson, or a pro-rated individual lesson refund.

 That depends.
 Does it have 88 keys?
 Does it have a pedal?
 Can you play loud and soft depending on how hard you play it?
 Are the keys weighted or feel heavy?
 If the answer to all of these is yes, then odds are good that I would consider it a digital piano and an instrument rather than a toy.
 Anything less is a keyboard-shaped toy, and while fun to play with, is not adequate for private piano lessons.
 If you're looking for a general rule of thumb, your instrument should be worth at least as much as a year's worth of lessons!

 Who do you recommend for tuning my piano?